Docs

 Month 1

-Month 3 (28th of February) and Month 4 (31st of March)
+Month 3 (February 28) and Month 4 (March 31)

 Similar to Month 2, RevRec continues to recognize revenue based on the original foreign exchange rate as of the contract date.

-If you would like to use this approach, contact the RevRec support team and ask for early access to this feature.
+If you would like to use this approach, contact the RevRec Support team and ask for early access to this feature.